pdo55/maps/README.md

 # How to launch the GUI

-For example, the following command visualizes all sandwich restaurants and their predicted ratings for the user who likes_expensive restaurants:
+For example, the following command visualizes all sandwich restaurants and their predicted ratings for the user who likes_expensive restaurants that has sandwiches with 2-means clustering :

 ```
 python3 recommend.py -u likes_expensive -k 2 -p -q Sandwiches